 The Student Welfare Advisors are available overnight and at weekends in term time, to assist students with crisis issues.
-One of the Student Welfare Advisors is on duty every evening, night and weekend during term (0th - 9th week in Hilary and Trinity Terms, 0th - 10th week in Michaelmas Term).
-They can be contacted either by mobile (07850 784964), via WhatsApp on the same number or by email at student.welfare.advisor@some.ox.ac.uk.
-If you need urgent crisis support, we advise that you use the phone or WhatsApp as emails are not monitored 24/7.
+One of the Student Welfare Advisors is on duty every evening, night and weekend during term (0th - 9th Week in Hilary and Trinity Terms, 0th - 10th Week in Michaelmas Term).
+They can be contacted by mobile on 07850 784964 or by email at student.welfare.advisor@some.ox.ac.uk.
+If you need urgent crisis support, we advise that you use the phone as emails are not monitored 24/7.
 If you need advice during the day however, you should normally contact your Tutor, the Student Welfare Lead, or the Senior Tutor.
 For emergencies, or complaints about others' behaviour or noise, contact the Porter on duty in the Lodge in the first instance (70600).